3D Animation Software | What is 3D Animation? | Autodesk

 Camera Animation and cinematography

-Keyframe or motion capture animation breathes life into your characters by adding complex body mechanics, gestures and facial expression emotes.
+Keyframe or motion capture animation breathes life into your 3D characters by adding complex body mechanics, gestures, and facial expression emotes.

 Image courtesy of Enrique Sagasta